popshivam19/Netflix-Clone/README.md

 # Netflix-Clone
- This is a Netflix clone project created using HTML, CSS, JavaScript, and Bootstrap.
-It aims to replicate the basic functionality and appearance of the popular streaming platform Netflix.
+ Building this Netflix clone was a rewarding learning experience, allowing me to explore my creativity and gain valuable front-end development skills in HTML, CSS, and BOOTSTRAP 👨‍💻.